Motivation and DisciplineMotivation and Discipline

 Not long ago, I watched a video on Instagram of a teenager playing the solo of a famous metal song, – not good whatsoever.
 It became obvious he was out of sync, with wrong string bends, amongst other mistakes.

 You really need balls of steel to be on social media playing a song in the worst imaginable way without being afraid of criticism; that is courage.
-But this teenager found the motivation to persevere and improve, if he continues practicing.
+But this teenager found the motivation to persevere and improve, if he continued practicing.

-Provided that we cannot always stay motivated, we’ve got to develop our self-discipline as it is permanent and keeps the blaze burning.
+Provided that we cannot always stay motivated, we’ve got to develop our self-discipline, as it is permanent and keeps the blaze burning.

 “Discipline is the bridge between goal and accomplishment.”
 Jim Rohn.